donomii/throff/README.md

 #### THIN function

-THIN converts a function into a THIN function, which has no lexical environment - it shares its parents' lexical scope
+THIN converts a function into a THIN function, which has no private lexical environment - it shares its parents' lexical scope.

 #### MACRO function

 MACRO converts a function into a MACRO.
-MACROs have no lexical environment - they use the same environment as the caller (dynamic scope).
+MACROs have no lexical environment at all - they use the same environment as the caller (dynamic scope).

 #### WITH array FROM hash